-Overall the forecasted surplus at the year-end is £436k (Annex A, Column F) compared with a budgeted surplus of £143k (Annex A Column G), an increase in the surplus of £293k (£31k May 2019).
+As reported in July, the overall forecasted surplus at the year-end is £436k (Annex A, Column F) compared with a budgeted surplus of £143k (Annex A Column G), an increase in the surplus of £293k.
 The planned £143k budgeted surplus was agreed by the Board in September 2018 in order to re-build its operating reserves to the approved reserves policy of holding a minimum of 4 months operating costs.